AroojM/Computational-Physics/README.md

 # Computational-Physics
-Using numerical methods to solve following physics problems:
+Using numerical methods to solve following physics problems: \n

 Cosine function
 Decay chain for two species of nuclei